All Episodes

 They are about power.

-Keep it up, Russia.
+Keep it up, Rush.

-I'm I'm beginning to consider the possibility that the Democrats have just moved beyond ideology in terms of what propels them.
+I'm beginning to consider the possibility that the Democrats have just moved beyond ideology in terms of what propels them.

-And by that I mean I don't think that it's just liberalism that's propelling them.
+And by that, I mean I don't think that it's just liberalism that's propelling them.

 This is not just liberalism.